 When reporting on matters relating to disability, ensure you seek comment from the relevant DPO or DRO.
 You can find many of them in the Contacts Database in the DRH and by clicking on the links throughout the handbook.

-Image credit: gettyimages Photographer: Bobbi LockyerRefinery29 Australia are organisations led by, and consist of, people with disability.
+Image credit: gettyimages Photographer: Bobbi Lockyer, Refinery29 Australia

+Disabled People's Organisations (DPOs) are organisations led by, and consist of, people with disability.